KristianLyng/varnishfoo/chapter-3.rst

 logs, best practices for running Varnish and debugging your Varnish installation.

-When you're done reading this chapter, you'll know how to distinguish what goes into Varnish and what comes out in the other end.
+When you're done reading this chapter, you'll know how to tell what goes into Varnish and what comes out in the other end.
 You'll have an idea of what it takes to operate Varnish in the long-term and some very basic tuning needs.

 What you will not learn in this chapter is what every single Varnish